DefGuard/docs/deployment-strategies/standalone-package-based-installation.md

 ```

 {% hint style="success" %}
-Now you have full working defguard services 🥳
+Now you have full working Defguard services 🥳
 {% endhint %}

 You can [configure your desktop client using the enrollment](../help/configuring-vpn/add-new-instance/) service and use your VPN.